Nonie Darwish

-Nonie Darwish (نوني درويش; born Nahid Darwish, 1949) is an Egyptian-American writer, founder of Arabs for Israel movement, and is Director of Former Muslims United.
+Nonie Darwish (نوني درويش; born Nahid Darwish, 1948) is an Egyptian-American author, writer, founder of the Arabs for Israel movement, and director of Former Muslims United.
 Darwish is an outspoken critic of Islam.
 The Southern Poverty Law Center has described her as an anti-Arab and anti-Muslim activist.

-Born in Egypt, Darwish is the daughter of an Egyptian Army lieutenant general, who was called a "shahid" by the Egyptian president Gamal Abdel Nasser, after being killed in a targeted killing by the Israel Defense Forces in 1956.
-Darwish blames "the Middle Eastern Islamic culture and the propaganda of hatred taught to children from birth" for his death.
-In 1978, she moved with her husband to the United States, and converted to Christianity there.
-In the aftermath of the 11 September 2001 attacks, she has written on Islam-related topics.
-She is the author of four books: Now They Call Me Infidel: Why I Renounced Jihad for America, Israel, and the War on Terror, Cruel and Usual Punishment: The Terrifying Global Implications of Islamic Law, The Devil We Don't Know: The Dark Side of Revolutions in the Middle East, and Wholly Different: Why I Chose Biblical Values Over Islamic Values.

 Biography

-Nonie Darwish was born in 1949 in Cairo, Egypt.
+Nonie Darwish was born in 1948 in Cairo, Egypt.
 Her father, Colonel Mustafa Hafez, was paternally of Turkish ancestry.
-In the 1950s her Egyptian family moved to Gaza when her father was sent by president Gamal Abdel Nasser to serve as commander of the Egyptian Army Intelligence in Gaza, which was under supervision of Egypt.
+In the 1950s her Egyptian family moved to Gaza when her father was sent by president Gamal Abdel Nasser to serve as commander of the Egyptian Army Intelligence in Gaza, which was under Egyptian military rule.
 Hafez founded the fedayeen who launched raids across Israel's southern border, that between 1951 and 1956, killed many Israelis, the majority civilians.
 In July 1956 when Nonie was six years old, her father was killed by a mail bomb in an operation by the Israeli Defense Forces.
-The assassination was a response to Fedayeen's attacks, making Darwish's father a shahid.
+The assassination was a response to fedayeen attacks, making Darwish's father a shahid.
 The assassination was planned by Yehoshafat Harkabi.
 During his speech announcing the nationalization of the Suez Canal, Nasser vowed that all of Egypt would take revenge for Hafez's death.
 Darwish claims that Nasser asked her and her siblings, "Which one of you will avenge your father's death by killing Jews?"

-Darwish was the founder of an organisation called "Former Muslims United", which has been described as a "fringe group".
-It was a project of American Freedom Defense Initiative, run by anti-Muslim activist Pamela Geller.
+Darwish is an ex-Muslim and has headed a fringe group called "Former Muslims United", backed by anti-Muslim activist Pamela Geller's American Freedom Defense Initiative.

 Darwish is a strong supporter of Israel, and has founded the group Arabs for Israel.
 She says, "Just because I am pro- Israel does not mean I am anti- Arab, its just that my culture is in desperate need for reformation which must come from within".